 “We are utilizing both the domestic and global resources of Israel’s AI research leader, the Technion, as a game-changing platform for positioning the ‘start-up nation’ at the forefront of the global AI revolution,” said James S. Gertler, Zuckerman Institute trustee.
-“The time for this fund is now, because the future is now.”

 “Supporting tomorrow’s technological solutions through today’s research is a crucial manifestation of our vision that philanthropy’s ultimate goal is the betterment of society as a whole,” said Zuckerman Institute trustee Eric J. Gertler.
 “Joint innovation in AI and other high-tech areas also forms the basis of the next frontier in the U.S.-Israel relationship.
 We hope that others follow our lead in paving the way for stronger American-Israeli ties through collaborative research.”